Discover more about one of Rugby League's oldest clubs

 Hull were also named 2016 Super League Club of the Year after their great success on the field as well as off it.

 We also lead from the front when it comes to our communication output and once again remain one of the sport’s leading clubs, offering unrivaled television, online, social and traditional media content, ranking as one of the top 50 clubs for media content in a recent survey.

 The Hull FC Foundation is recognised as one of the leading community sport charities in the country.

-The club’s head office is based next to the KCOM Stadium in our Community Hub, whilst a number of other facilities are based in Hull and the surrounding area, including the club’s first-team training ground, also known as the Jacuzzi® Elite Performance Centre on County Road North.
+The club’s head office is based next to the MKM Stadium in our Community Hub, whilst a number of other facilities are based in Hull and the surrounding area, including the club’s first-team training ground, also known as the Jacuzzi® Elite Performance Centre on County Road North.

-The club has been at the forefront of the city’s culture throughout the last 153 years, and has played a part in creating some of the city’s most memorable and proudest moments.
+The club has been at the forefront of the city’s culture for over 150 years, and it has played a part in creating some of the city’s most memorable and proudest moments.
 We are very proud of our strong community presence and work hard to maintain our identity as ‘the club of Hull.’

 We have built our organisation around a ‘one club’ mentality where everybody has a key part to play in our growth and we hope this will be the foundation for continued success in the future.